chloejones9464/whos-getting-the-next-round/README.md

 Here we go!
 The most important part of this README and one that I have a love/hate relationship!

+### Manual and Automated testing

+#### Manual testing
+Manual testing is checking your project against user stories and testing through the browser with diffreent browser resolutions, responsiveness and design in mind.
+Also known as "user tesing".<br>
+There comes some cons with this form of testing as it's; <br>
+Time consuming having to check each an every element to see if it works the way you'd like.<br>
+Resource hungry, if the project is of a certain size then it will need a large team to test and work on it.<br>
+High error rate as there may be blind spots in the code, small errors missed and the team's biases could play a part also.

+#### Automated testing
+Automated testing used code to test code.
+There are many pros to this as; <br>
+It quicker! - 100's of tests can be run over a short amount of time. <br>
+Early error detection - tests are writted by the programmer as the project is being developed, so errors are picked up very early into the project.<br>
+This form of testing can be beneficail as it can perform very specific testing.<br>
+As with everything, automated testing has it's cons.
+Tests are only as good as the questions you're asking, you NEED to be clear in what you'd like to test!<br>
+This is a big one that I believe is very very important, it doesn't test the user experience.
+If you'd like your project to perform in a certain way and you'd like to visually see it, it may not be great to use this form of testing.

 ### Google's Lighthouse Performance
 Follow this [link](lighthouse.md) to view the Google Lighthouse Performance on mobiles and desktops!